mmyl/ExpertSystem/README.md

 Do you have any physical data protection measures in place?
 Have you had any breaches or security issues in the past?
 Do you have a disaster recovery or business continuity plan?
-Do you have cyber security or liability insurance? -->
+Do you have cyber security or liability insurance?

+Ar įmonė tvarko duomenis?
+Ar duomenis tvarko pagal BDAR?
+Ar turi klientų duomenų?
+Ar yra dokumentuotas duomenų tvarkymo procesas?
+Ar yra šifruojami duomenys?

+Ar įmonė naudoja automatines saugos priemones, ugniasienes, skenerius, antivirusines ir t.t.
+Ar slaptažodžių politika yra.
+Ar apmokomi darbuotojai?
+Ar atliekamas saugos (išorinis) auditas?

+Parengiamos išvados, pamatuojama rizika...

+ -->

 # Reference